Learn-Together-Pro/ComputerScience/Readme.md

 # Learn Systems Design Together

-Awesome collection of learning materials to learn modern Distributed Systems, DevOps and DBMS.
+Awesome collection of learning materials to learn modern Systems Design, Distributed Systems, DevOps and DBMS.

 ## What is this about?